Riding the Trend or Protecting Profits | Editas Medicine Inc. (EDIT)

 EDIT’s Market Performance

-EDIT stocks went down by -8.43% for the week, with a monthly drop of -19.58% and a quarterly performance of 2.79%, while its annual performance rate touched -71.39%.
-The volatility ratio for the week stands at 6.98% while the volatility levels for the past 30 days are set at 7.06% for Editas Medicine Inc. The simple moving average for the period of the last 20 days is -16.30% for EDIT stocks with a simple moving average of -27.59% for the last 200 days.
+EDIT stocks went up by 4.85% for the week, with a monthly drop of -19.56% and a quarterly performance of -15.00%, while its annual performance rate touched -66.04%.
+The volatility ratio for the week stands at 5.98% while the volatility levels for the past 30 days are set at 6.55% for Editas Medicine Inc. The simple moving average for the period of the last 20 days is -8.17% for EDIT stocks with a simple moving average of -22.14% for the last 200 days.

 Analysts’ Opinion of EDIT